 Farmer Jones

-That is the message that gladdens the heart of every home-baker.
-Half a ton of wheat will satisfy not only our own personal needs for unrefined flour but the growing number of people who are making their own artisan bread[2] at Reko Hilton.
+That is the message that gladdens the heart of every real bread baker.
+Half a ton of wheat will satisfy not only their own personal needs for unrefined flour but the growing number of people who are buying or making artisanal loaves[2].

 First the grain must be frozen to kill the weevils and then stored in air-tight buckets where it will be safe for a whole year from rodents and moisture.
-Storing wheat berries is quite a chore but foundational for those wanting to participate in the real bread movement.
+Storing wheat berries is quite a chore but foundational for those wanting to bake for the real bread movement.

 And then to produce home bake bread flour one must have a grinder; or access to a local miller who does not separate the three streams that constitute a whole-grain.

 The real bread movement has been for us just one part of what we are calling a Cyan Zone.
-That means turning our home into a place that cares for both green issues[3], the wellbeing of the planet as well as the blue[4].
+That means turning our home into a place that cares for both green issues[3], the wellbeing of the planet and in addition too the blue principles [4] of a healthy life.
 We want to be counted amongst those who have a ten-times greater chance of reaching old age with all our marbles and joints intact.

 A massive thanks must go to Andrew Whitley; his tireless determination to bring real bread back to the masses has been profoundly important for our own personal well-being but I think it true to say literally millions of others too.

-If you have not read his inpirational book "Bread Matters," buy it; it's a keeper.
+If you have not read his inspirational book "Bread Matters," buy it; it's a keeper.

 Thank you Andrew, you are a star in the firmament.